 Note that Delaware is one of the rare exceptions to this and will accept debtor or SP changes with just the changed/new info included in box 7.

 We have no way of knowing whether a name change really should be an assignment when we review clients’ filings, however, sometimes our staff asks the client about it if the new name on a SP name change appears to be totally unrelated to the original secured party name.
 When we’ve done this, we’ve often found that the filing should have been prepared as an assignment.6.
 Failure to include the debtor name on UCC3s in states that require it.

 There are a number of states that require the debtor’s name on a UCC3 regardless of the type of amendment.
 We recommend that you put the debtor’s name in Box 10 (Optional Filer Reference Data) except in GA and RI, which prefer that the name be listed in Box 6.

 Note that Florida and Montana also require the secured party’s name on UCC3 filings.
 Refer to our help piece on “Non-Uniform UCC3 Requirements Under Article 9” for these and other state specific UCC3 requirements.7.
 Failure to include the legal description of the real property on UCC3 fixture filings.

 Florida has a documentary stamp tax and Tennessee has a recordation tax.
-Alabama and Maryland have taxes associated with local UCC fixture filings.9.
+Alabama and Maryland have taxes associated with any local UCC fixture filing.9.
 Incorrectly filing UCC3 debtor name change when the debtor merges into another entity.